magicalcows/mooforms/README.md

 This repo is very much a work in progress.
 Poke around, but we don't recommend using this in production yet!

 ## Installation (untesetd!)
-Until we have a stable release, we will stay out of packagelist, but you can install via composer like so:
+Until we have a stable release, we will stay out of Packagist, but you can install via composer like so:

     {
         "repositories": [